 What if you had only one day to live?
 What would you do?
 Who would you kiss?
 And how far would you go to save your own life?

 Samantha Kingston has it all: the world's most crush-worthy boyfriend, three amazing best friends, and first pick of everything at Thomas Jefferson High—from the best table in the cafeteria to the choicest parking spot.
 Friday, February 12, should be just another day in her charmed life.Instead, it turns out to be her last.Then she gets a second chance.Seven chances, in fact.
 Reliving her last day during one miraculous week, she will untangle the mystery surrounding her death-and discover the true value of everything she is in danger of losing.

 If you have been following along with this feature for a while, you may have noticed a theme: most movie adaptations of books are usually not as good as the original text.
 I am thrilled to announce that the movie adaptation of Before I Fall does not fall into this trap.
 The audio version of Before I Fall by Lauren Oliver is an incredible and powerful story that delves deep into how our actions affect the lives of others.
 The film, Before I Fall is a brilliantly adapted movie that is diverse and contains wonderful acting.
 Continue reading

 Bookish TV Shows

-Books have been adapted quite often for film, but it seems that more than ever lately there are entire bookish TV series and mini-series that are being developed around some of our much beloved books.
-While I have not had the pleasure of watching some of these or even reading their bookish inspirations, I am really excited about quite a few of these!
+Books have been adapted quite often for film, but it seems that more than ever lately there are entire bookish TV shows and mini-series that are being developed around some of our much beloved books.
+While I have not had the pleasure of watching some of these or even reading their bookish inspirations, I am really excited about quite a few of these bookish TV shows!
 Continue reading